nais/doc/docs/security/auth/maskinporten.md

 !!! info
     The `Application` resource owns the `MaskinportenClient` resource, deletion of the former will thus trigger a deletion of the latter.

     If the `MaskinportenClient` resource is recreated, the client will thus retain the same client ID.

-If you want to provision a new client, you must add the following annotation to the `MaskinportenClient` resource:
+If you want to completely delete the client from DigDir, you must add the following annotation to the `MaskinportenClient` resource:

 ```bash
 kubectl annotate maskinportenclient <app> digdir.nais.io/delete=true